Did you love the floating lanterns scene in Tangled?

-Whichever category you fall into above – and I’m actually all three – you will love the Columbus Water Lantern Festival when it comes back around next September.
+Whichever category you fall into above – and I’m actually all three – you will love the Columbus Water Lantern Festival when it comes back around in June 2022.

-Thankfully, despite their initial misgivings at being dragged downtown on a Saturday night when both of them would have preferred to stay home (have I mentioned they can be home bodies at times?!), they both ended up enjoying themselves and making the most of the experience.
-And it was an absolutely perfect night weather-wise – which is a good thing, because I’m sure they would have insisted on bailing if there was even a hint of rain!
+Thankfully, despite their initial misgivings at being dragged downtown on a Saturday night when both of them would have preferred to stay home (have I mentioned they can be homebodies at times?!), they both ended up enjoying themselves and making the most of the experience.
+It was an absolutely perfect night weather-wise – which is a good thing, because I’m sure they would have insisted on bailing if there was even a hint of rain!

 Side note: if you’re someone who stays in the suburbs and never goes downtown, you’re missing out on some remarkable family fun.
 We love Columbus Commons with its lovely carousel, Bicentennial Park with its one-of-a-kind play fountain, and the Promenade area with its swinging benches overlooking the riverfront.
 It’s all gorgeous – and a perfect setting for a magical event like the Water Lantern Festival.